 The Development Services Committee considers development proposals, subdivisions, land-use matters, swimming pools, building applications, building safety, immunisation, food handling and disease control.

 The Technical Services Committee is responsible for roads, footpaths, parks, reserves, the construction and maintenance of Council buildings and the collection and disposal of waste, including recycling.

 Community Services Committee

-The Community Services Committee deals with all recreation, aquatic, library and cultural matters.
-The Committee also deals with community development issues, finance, rates and ranger services.
+The Community Services Committee is responsible for community planning, community development and recreation matters.
+The Committee also deals with library, heritage & cultural and ranger & emergency services.